LarryDCJ/interior_mapper/README.md

 I bought this RC Car based on the Tesla Cybertruck (made by Mattel).
 I initially only wanted to take it apart to see if I could figure out why the connection between the truck and the provided controller was so unreliable.
 THe truck was extremely jerky and would stop responding after 3 minutes of that.
 After a reset, it would repeat this behavior.

+# 1 The original control board
 ![IMG_4718](https://user-images.githubusercontent.com/42262966/152452452-f6a1cb17-77a1-4e28-ae72-3f210598feb3.jpg)
-#1 Annotate this photo of the original control board.

 ![IMG_4723](https://user-images.githubusercontent.com/42262966/152452454-c491ef7a-51a6-4633-b3cc-f57851b60763.jpg)
 #2 Zoomed out photo of the original RC car before any changes were made.